Proteomics core facility

 - Methylation and acetylation, including enrichment of the specific modification,

-- N- and O-glycosylation and ubiquitinylation sites and occupancy,
+- N- and O-glycosylation sites, ubiquitinylation sites and occupancy,

 - Endogenously (e.g. disulfide bridges) and chemically cross-linked peptide identification.